IMPORTANT CHANGES DUE TO CORONAVIRUS

 ALL SURGERIES ARE BY APPOINTMENT ONLY.
 Appointments are generally 10 minutes long and may be booked between Monday and Friday by calling into the Surgery or telephoning on the above number.

-Patients can register for Patient Services, which allows you to book, cancel or change appointments online.
-Click here for more information.
+Patients can register for Online Services, which allows you to book, cancel or change appointments online.
+Click here for more information

 Do plan ahead for non-urgent appointments by booking as far as possible in advance, as your usual doctor may not be available for several days.
 It should be noted that each of the doctors based at the surgery operates different appointment systems which, in some cases, restrict the number of days in advance that bookings can be booked.
 To keep the surgeries running as smoothly as possible, please remember the following points:

 1. Please arrive on time for your appointment.
 Patients who arrive more than 15 minutes late for their appointment may not be seen.

 2. An appointment is for one person only.

 3. Children under the age of 16 should be accompanied by an adult, preferably a parent.

 4. Please don't save up six problems for one appointment.

 5. Please remember to cancel your appointment as soon as possible if it is no longer required so that it can be offered to another patient whose need may be urgent.
 The practice operates a ‘Did Not Attend’ (DNA) policy and patients who fail to attend a pre-booked appointment on four or more occasions within a 12-month period could be removed from the practice patient list.
 The full policy and procedure is available from the practice manager.
 We realise that patients sometimes do genuinely forgot to attend for appointments and in these instances we would suggest that you telephone the surgery a reasonable time after the event to apologise and this will prevent a DNA being recorded.
 Patients can also call our dedicated 24 hour Appointment Cancellation Line 01322 520060 and leave a message on an answer phone.